|Rabbis on Stamps

 1. Our goal has been to gather together all rabbis on stamps.
 No earlier work had this specific goal, and thus the goal was neither pursued nor realized.

-2. Our attempt was made in 2010, when more stamps were available than in any earlier period.
+2. Our attempt began in 2010, when more stamps were available than in any earlier period.

 3. All previous works have confined their efforts largely (or: exclusively) to postage stamps, i.e., to stamps authorized, printed, and sold by governments for the payment of postage.
 We have included label stamps, i.e., unauthorized stamps printed privately, and used primarily for fundraising by charitable organizations, for promotion of ideological or political causes, and for publicity purposes.